george-mammen/KTU-S3-Data-Structures/README.md

 ➼ Sort :

-              ➼ Bubble Sort : Sorting an array
+              ➼ Bubble Sort : Sorting an array.

-➼

-➼ Stack : Implementation of Stack using Arrays
+➼ Polynomial :

-➼

-➼
+              ➼ Sum of two Polynomials taking user input.

-➼
+➼ Matrix :

+              ➼ Converting Matrices and Transform of Matrices into tuples.

-➼
+➼ Circular Queue :

+              ➼ Insert an element to the Queue.

+              ➼ Delete an element from the Queue.

+              ➼ Display the contents of the Queue after each operation.

-➼
+➼ Queue :

+              ➼ Insert elements to the Queue.

+              ➼ Delete elements from the Queue.

+              ➼ Display the contents of the queue after each operation.

-➼
+➼ Stack :

+              ➼ Pushing elements to the Stack.

+              ➼ Popping elements from the Stack

+              ➼ Display the contents of the Stack after each operation.

-➼
+➼ Priority Queue :

+              ➼ Insert elements to the Priority Queue.

+              ➼ Delete elements from the Priority Queue.

+              ➼ Display the contents of the Priority Queue after each operation.

-➼
+➼ Double-Ended Queue :

+              ➼ Insert elements to the Front of the Queue.

+              ➼ Insert elements to the Rear of the Queue.

+              ➼ Delete elements from the Front of the Queue.

+              ➼ Delete elements from the Rear of the Queue.

+              ➼ Display the queue after each operation.